xiaonia/kotlin-web-site/pages/docs/reference/nested-classes.md

 ## Inner classes

-A nested class marked as *inner*{: .keyword } can access the members of its outer class.
-Inner classes carry a reference to an object of an outer class:
+<span style="color:red;">A nested class marked as *inner*{: .keyword } can access the members of its outer class.
+Inner classes carry a reference to an object of an outer class:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>